Manimala River

 Niranam is historically known as an ancient inland port at the confluence of Manimala River and Pamba River.
 At Kaviyoor ancient rock-cut cave temples can still be seen.

-Manimala River has been an important water way of Central Travancore.
-Rising in the hills of Kottayam-Idukki ranges, running westward, the river joins the plains at Manimala junction and then the flows through the midland plains and through the Kuttanad rice bowl area.
-Sand mining on the river bed has led to depletion of the water ways of the river.
+Manimala River has been an important waterway of Central Travancore.
+Rising in the hills of the Kottayam-Idukki ranges, running westward, the river joins the plains at Manimala junction and then the flows through the midland plains and through the Kuttanad rice bowl area.
+Sand mining on the river bed has led to depletion of the waterways of the river.
 Pollution is a problem.